unifycoin/bitcore-lib/docs/crypto.md

 The cryptographic primitives (ECDSA and HMAC) implementations in this package have been reviewed by the BitPay engineering team.
 More audits and reviews are welcomed.

 ## Random
-The `unifycore.crypto.Random` namespace contains a single function, named `getRandomBuffer(size)` that returns a `Buffer` instance with random bytes.
-It may not work depending on the engine that unifycore is running on (doesn't work with IE versions lesser than 11).
+The `bitcore.crypto.Random` namespace contains a single function, named `getRandomBuffer(size)` that returns a `Buffer` instance with random bytes.
+It may not work depending on the engine that bitcore is running on (doesn't work with IE versions lesser than 11).

 ## BN
-The `unifycore.crypto.BN` class contains a wrapper around [bn.js](https://github.com/indutny/bn.js), the bignum library used internally in unifycore.
+The `bitcore.crypto.BN` class contains a wrapper around [bn.js](https://github.com/indutny/bn.js), the bignum library used internally in bitcore.

 ## Point
-The `unifycore.crypto.Point` class contains a wrapper around the class Point of [elliptic.js](https://github.com/indutny/elliptic), the elliptic curve library used internally in unifycore.
+The `bitcore.crypto.Point` class contains a wrapper around the class Point of [elliptic.js](https://github.com/indutny/elliptic), the elliptic curve library used internally in bitcore.

 ## Hash
-The `unifycore.crypto.Hash` namespace contains a set of hashes and utilities.
+The `bitcore.crypto.Hash` namespace contains a set of hashes and utilities.
 These are either the native `crypto` hash functions from `node.js` or their respective browser shims as provided by the `browserify` library.

 ## ECDSA
-`unifycore.crypto.ECDSA` contains a pure JavaScript implementation of the elliptic curve DSA signature scheme based on [elliptic.js](https://github.com/indutny/elliptic).
+`bitcore.crypto.ECDSA` contains a pure JavaScript implementation of the elliptic curve DSA signature scheme based on [elliptic.js](https://github.com/indutny/elliptic).